 In accounting for the full accrual method, sales must be recognized at the amount contracted for, an allowance of doubtful collectibles must be provided for, the cost of the lots that are sold must be transferred from the seller's inventory account, and an allowance for discounts (contra contracts receivable account) must be recorded to reduce the receivable account to the present value of all required payments.
 If the seller has initiated programs that are designed to accelerate the collection of receivables, any profit on the sale should be reduced by the charges for anticipated discounts being offered as a result of incentives.
 Sales discounts as a result of infrequently offered incentives should be debited against income in the period in which they are granted.

-For a retail land sale that satisfies all the conditions for the accrual method except that the seller has not met its obligation to complete all improvements or construction on the lots that are sold, the percentage-of-completion method should be used if the two following conditions are met:
+2. Percentage-of-completion method For a retail land sale that satisfies all the conditions for the accrual method except that the seller has not met its obligation to complete all improvements or construction on the lots that are sold, the percentage-of-completion method should be used if the two following conditions are met:

 Accounting for the percentage-of-completion method is as one would expect.
 Revenue should be recorded by computing the ratio of costs incurred to date to the total estimated costs expected to be incurred.
 This fraction is then multiplied by the net sales number.
 Costs incurred and total cost to be incurred include the following: land cost, interest and project carrying costs incurred prior to the sale (previously charged to expense), and selling costs associated with the project.
 Estimates for future improvement costs should be based on amounts that are expected in the construction industry in the area.
 Estimates of future improvements should be reviewed yearly and the percentage-of-completion should be recalculated when cost estimates are revised.